Connect with us

 Instead, import the meaning.

-What I mean with that is that you look to your own life, to what you find gives you meaning there, then try to find some way to bring that in to your work.
+What I mean by that is that you look to your own life, to what you find gives you meaning there, then try to find some way to bring that into your work.

 So if you’re about helping people, then find out how your job gives you the possibility to help.